oamg/leapp/README.md

 ### Setting up to run the prototype demonstration

+Install all the requirements of this demo via:

+    $ sudo dnf dnf-plugins-core
+    $ sudo dnf builddep ./demo/prototype-deps.spec

 If the integration tests haven't been run, first install the testing instance of the CLI: